This is not one of the easier things to remove from a credit report.

 And Fourth: Did the creditor sue the right person to begin with?
 Or was it Identity Theft or a Case of Mistaken Identity?

 I just wanted you to see this up front because it’s important: Just because something is not listed in your credit reports, this has nothing to do with whether or not you still owe the debt.
 Many things that you do owe, won’t show up in your credit reports.
-That’s not a bad thing unless you cannot remember whom you owe money to, such as if you want to file a bankruptcy.
+That’s not a bad thing unless you cannot remember whom you owe money to, such as when you want to file a bankruptcy.

 If you need to buy a car, potential new car lenders won’t want to lend to you because if your wages start being garnished then you won’t be able to pay for the car and the lender will have to repossess any car he might sell to you.
-Property managers won’t want to lease or rent to you because you might miss months of rent, because your bank account was drained by the judgment and then they might have to evict you and that costs extra money they probably will never recoup and might not be able to afford.
+Property managers won’t want to lease or rent to you because you might miss months of rent, because your bank account was drained by the judgment and then they might have to evict you and that costs extra money they probably will never recoup and might not be able to afford to begin with.

 Assuming a couple of things up front, such as that you are the person who owes the money and that you haven’t paid the debt off yet, then you’ve got to do something about the debt.